"Even if the word surely wasn't invented for a Baroque artist: his performance had verve!"

 - Jonas Rohde, Göttinger Tabenblatt

-A harpsichordist with "style and panache", Nathaniel Mander graduated from London's Royal Academy of Music with first class honours in 2011, and has since become one of the UK's foremost young keyboard performers.
+Since graduating first class from the Royal Academy of Music, British harpsichordist Nathaniel Mander has pursued an international career as one of the leading players of his generation.
 He began his studies with Richard Lester before moving to London in 2009 to train with Carole Cerasi at the Royal Academy of Music.
 He is winner of the 10th Broadwood solo harpsichord competition (2011) and the Early Keyboard Ensemble Competition at Fenton House (2010).

 His most important musical influences have been from Elisabeth Joyé, Skip Sempe, Pierre Hantai and most profoundly, Carole Cerasi, who has deeply influenced his physical sound and approach to the instrument.